 In this article, Quick Loans Express, providing fast loans, discuss Apple’s actions and why people have felt their iPhone running slow before a new phone comes out.
 This is the action that Apple has taken was designed to save the life of the phone and to prolong the performance of the phone as the battery diminishes.
 The mistake that they made was not making their customers aware of the changes that they had made that were intended for their own good, as Apple insist was the case.

 From the customer’s point of view, many have been loyal customers of Apple.
 They have also paid a high price for a phone that is not performing as it was promised to do.
 Many felt that they needed an upgrade.
-Sometimes, they have even taken out same day loans to pay for their products.
 They then went and bought new phones to get the high speeds of connectivity that they required.
 Apple was wrong not to disclose the fact that a new battery would fix the problem.

 Additionally, it would cost considerably less than a new phone.
 Feedback from other phone manufactures so far do not indicate that all companies are using this practice speeds of connectivity that they required.
 Apple was wrong not to disclose the fact that a new battery would fix the problem and would cost considerably less than a new phone.
 Feedback from other phone manufactures so far does not indicate that all companies are using this practice.